Soar the skies behind the flight stick of a commercial jetliner.

 Airline Pilots fly planes full of people or cargo from one place to another.
 They can work and travel anywhere in the world there’s an airport, and can spend their days seeing some pretty cool places.

 Before you start out on a flight, it’s your job as an Airline Pilot to thoroughly check everything on the plane.
 You make sure instruments are working, fuel is sufficient, bags are safely loaded, and nothing on the plane is broken.
 In order to do this, you collaborate with a lot of other people.
-You talk with Baggage Handlers, Fuel Truck Drivers, Air Traffic Controllers, and Maintenance Workers to ensure everything is ready to go.
+You talk with Baggage Handlers, Fuel Truck Driver, Air Traffic Controllers, and Maintenance Worker to ensure everything is ready to go.

 You work with your Copilot to plot a course, and then call air traffic control to let them know your flight path.
 You also ask for any information you might need, like weather problems or closed airports, and then prepare for takeoff.